A Labor of Love, Finding a Cure for Breast Cancer

-When Carol Baldwin discovered in 1990 that she had breast cancer, her daughter Beth says, her children were determined that she would make it through.
+When Carol Baldwin discovered that she had breast cancer, her daughter Beth says, her children were determined that she would make it through.
 The family—whose six siblings, in addition to Beth and her sister Jane, include actors Alec, Daniel, William, and Stephen Baldwin—had already faced several heartbreaking cancer diagnoses.
 “My dad had died of lung cancer in 1983, and it was quite a surprise to face my mom’s diagnosis so soon thereafter,” Beth says.
 “In addition, my father-in-law had died in 1981, and my mother-in-law had died of breast cancer in 1982—it was kind of a wipeout.
 So when my mom got it, we thought, This has got to be the person who will survive.”

 Carol too was committed not only to surviving but to raising awareness of breast cancer and making a difference in the lives of other women facing the disease.
 Finding herself in need of support in the wake of her diagnosis and treatment—she had a double mastectomy and reconstructive surgery—she, together with her reconstructive surgeon and several other survivors from Syracuse, New York, where she was then living, founded a local chapter of the Komen Foundation.
 That desire to help others and be proactive is characteristic of her mother, Beth says.
 “Mom felt that she needed to be doing something to walk herself out of the disease.
 She said, ‘If I begin to help, to participate in the disease and come together with people, it will make me feel better—I will be walking away from it instead of sitting in it.
 I will be leaving the darkness behind and walking out into the light.’”